hazelgrove/agda-popl17/README.md

   obfuscating the proof text.

   One concern with this representation is whether or not it's really
-  constructive: there are some theorems about contexts that are only about this representation if you have function extensionality, which amounts to the Axiom of Choice.
+  constructive: there are some theorems about contexts that are only provably about this representation if you have function extensionality, which is independent from the logic of Agda.

-  In this case, however, the functions that we build as contexts always have a finite domain and codomain, so that concern is not as bad as it might be.
-That fact is not reflected in the type of contexts.
+  In this case, however, the functions that we build as contexts always have a finite domain and codomain.
+Function extensionality is provable under that restriction, but the restriction is not reflected in the type of contexts.
 It could be made explicit by using mappings from `Fin n → τ̇` or paired with a maximum-name-used-so-far.
 We have not needed to do that yet, but it is an easy refactoring if we do in the future.

 - The notion of consistency that we inherit from the work on gradual typing is deliberately not transitive, so it can't be gracefully encoded with